heremaps/here-artifact-maven-wagon/README.md

 To learn more about Maven Wagon visit [this page](https://maven.apache.org/wagon/).

+## System requirements
+Version numbers higher than specified are more likely to work properly.
+* Operating system:
+    * Windows 10
+    * MAC OSX 10
+    * Linux (Ubuntu 16.04)
+* Java 8
+* Maven 3.6.3 or later

 ##  Prerequisites
 To access libraries and schemas from the HERE platform, you need a HERE Workspace and/or a HERE Marketplace account.
 If you don’t have an account yet, go to [Pricing and Plans](https://developer.here.com/pricing/open-location-platform) to apply for a free trial.